-20.3 Disciplinary Action Appeal Procedure
+19.3 Disciplinary Action Appeal Procedure

 - 1. Written reprimands are subject to the Grievance Procedure, up to Step 3 of the grievance process.
-The decision at Step 3 of the grievance process shall be final. - 2.
-The City agrees that no disciplinary action against an employee covered by this Memorandum of Understanding, which action involves a loss or reduction of pay or dismissal, shall be imposed unless such action is recommended by the City in a pre-disciplinary "Skelly" notice delivered to the employee.
+The decision at Step 3 of the grievance process shall be final. - The City agrees that no disciplinary action against an employee covered by this Memorandum of Understanding, which action involves a loss or reduction of pay or dismissal, shall be imposed unless such action is recommended by the City in a pre-disciplinary "Skelly" notice delivered to the employee.

-Disciplinary actions imposed following a "Skelly" hearing may be appealed to the City Manager within ten business days of receipt of the disciplinary action.
-The City Manager or designee, other than the supervisor and/or department head involved, shall review the circumstances and render a written decision within fifteen business days upon receipt of the disciplinary action appeal.
+Disciplinary actions imposed following a "Skelly" hearing may be appealed to the City Manager within fourteen (14) calendar days of receipt of the disciplinary action.
+The City Manager or designee, other than the supervisor and/or department head involved, shall review the circumstances and render a written decision within twenty-one (21) calendar days upon receipt of the disciplinary action appeal.

 Only the Union may appeal the decision of the City Manager or designee.
-An appeal shall be filed in accordance with Section 21.2.4 Step 4 Arbitration.
-Selection of an arbitrator and the arbitrator's decision shall be bound as stated in Section 21 Grievance Procedure.
+An appeal shall be filed in accordance with Section 20.2.4 Step 4 Arbitration.
+Selection of an arbitrator and the arbitrator's decision shall be bound as stated in Section 20 Grievance Procedure.

-21 Grievance Procedure
+20 Grievance Procedure

-21.1 Definition
+20.1 Definition